QWxleA/QWxleA.github.io/content/posts/putting-my-site-on-a-diet.md

 {{< figure src="/images/diet-size-2.png" caption="Figure 2: Much better!
 348.3 Kb" >}}

 Further steps, replace the logo with an svg, and use the same svg for the favicon.
 Minimize the svgs with [svgomg](https://jakearchibald.github.io/svgomg/).
+REmove the last webfont, and improve the font-stack.

+{{< figure src="/images/diet-size-3.png" caption="Figure 3: Yes!
+167 Kb That's more like it." >}}

 ## Resources {#resources}